DigitalSlideArchive/digital_slide_archive/README.rst

 Installation
 ------------

-For installation instructions, see the complete `docker-compose example <./devops/dsa>`_.
+For installation instructions, see the complete `docker compose example <./devops/dsa>`_.

-There is an older method that doesn't use docker-compose.
+There is an older method that doesn't use docker compose.
 See `here <./ansible>`_.

 For local development including HistomicsUI, there are some `devops <./devops>`_ scripts.